taustation-fan/taustation-fan.github.io/README.md

 from the Tau Station team, it seems that at least the following major features are planned:

-* *Crafting* items, which makes sense if you need something to sell.
-* Player *Syndicates*, cooperations of players that conduct business together.
+* More features around player *Syndicates*, cooperations of players that conduct business together.
+* Trading based on economic simulations.
 * More star systems, starting with *Barnard's Star*.
+* *Crafting* items.
 * Prerequisites and Perks for career levels.
 * Modifications (*mods*), implanted electronic devices that modify attributes of the body.
 * More missions and artwork.